freemn-del/freemn-del.github.io/Q&A.md

 Which of the following modes of `IPSec` should you use to assure integrity and confidentiality of data within the same LAN?
 Ans: `ESP transport mode`

+Which of the following components of IPsec provides confidentiality for the content of packets?
+Ans: `ESP`

 What protocol is commonly employed to establish secure connections between two devices, often within Virtual Private Networks (VPNs)?
 Ans: `IPSEC`